A2Amir/Evaluation-Criteria-for-Segmentation-Networks/README.md

 <p align="center">

 3. In the following, we introduce four evaluation metrics.
-Inspired from the paper entitled “Fully Convolutional Networks for Semantic Segmentation [3]”, these metrics are extracted based on pixel accuracy and IoU metric [4].
+Inspired from the paper entitled “Fully Convolutional Networks for Semantic Segmentation [3]”, these metrics are extracted based on pixel accuracy and IoU metric.

+Regarding the notations in this paper:
+	* n_cl: the number of classes.
+	* t_i: the total number of pixels in class i.
+	* n_ij: the number of pixels of class we predicted to belong to class j.
+	* n_ii: the number of correctly classified pixels (true positives).
+	* n_ij: the number of pixels wrongly classified (false positives).
+	* n_ji: the number of pixels wrongly not classified (false negatives).

 [1]	A. A. Taha, A. Hanbury, and O. A. J. del Toro, “A formal method for selecting evaluation metrics for image segmentation,” in 2014 IEEE International Conference on Image Processing (ICIP), 2014, pp. 932–936.